 RESULTS

-3.1 B-Cell Blastogenesis
+3.1 B-Cell Blast genesis

 The in vitro effects of mancozeb on B-cell proliferation in avian splenic lymphocytes are presented in Figure 1.
 Control lymphocytes stimulated with lipopolysaccharide (LPS) exhibited a mean delta optical density (ΔOD) of 0.266 ± 0.016.
-In contrast, lymphocytes exposed to mancozeb showed a marked suppression of B-cell blastogenesis with a mean ΔOD of 0.104 ± 0.001.
+In contrast, lymphocytes exposed to mancozeb showed a marked suppression of B-cell blast genesis with a mean ΔOD of 0.104 ± 0.001.
 This represents a 60.90% decrease in B-cell proliferation in mancozeb-treated cells compared to the control group, indicating significant suppression of mitogen-induced lymphocyte activation following in vitro exposure to mancozeb.

-3.2 T-Cell Blastogenesis
+3.2 T-Cell Blast genesis

 The effect of mancozeb on T-cell proliferation is summarized in Figure 2.
 Concanavalin-A (ConA) stimulated control lymphocytes showed a mean ΔOD of 0.288 ± 0.021.
-Mancozeb-treated lymphocytes demonstrated a substantial reduction in T-cell blastogenesis, with a mean ΔOD of 0.127 ± 0.032.
+Mancozeb-treated lymphocytes demonstrated a substantial reduction in T-cell blast genesis, with a mean ΔOD of 0.127 ± 0.032.
 This corresponds to a 55.90% decrease in T-cell proliferation relative to control cells, demonstrating significant impairment of T-lymphocyte responsiveness following mancozeb exposure.

 3.3 Oxidative Stress Assay (Nitric Oxide Estimation)